Lectures on LHC Physics

 \subsection{Beyond Higgs discovery}

+The prime goal of the LHC was to discover a new light scalar particle which we could then experimentally confirm to be a Higgs boson, either as predicted by the Standard Model or with modifications due to new physics.
+This has worked great.
+The discovery of a new particle which was predicted in 1964 purely on the grounds of quantum field theory gives us great confidence in field theories as a description of elementary particles.
+For the description of this new state we will therefore consistently rely on the Lagrangian as the most basic object of perturbative field theory.

-The prime goal of the LHC is to discover a new light scalar particle which we would suspect to be the Higgs boson.
-However, the Standard Model makes many predictions concerning the properties of a Higgs boson; as a matter of fact, all its properties except for its mass are fixed in the minimal one-doublet Higgs sector of the Standard Model.
+The Standard Model Lagrangian makes many predictions concerning the properties of a Higgs boson; as a matter of fact, all its properties except for its mass are fixed in the minimal one-doublet Higgs sector of the Standard Model.
 The question is, can we test at least some of these predictions?

-In this section we will briefly touch on two interesting questions relevant to LHC Higgs physics and to determining if what we might see at the LHC is really a Higgs boson.
+In this section we will briefly touch on a few interesting questions relevant to the Higgs Lagrangian.
 This is where we have seen the most progress in LHC Higgs physics over recent years: not only will we be able to see a light Higgs boson simultaneously in different production and decay channels, as discussed in Sections~\ref{sec:higgs_gf} and~\ref{sec:higgs_wbf}, we can also study many of its properties.
 In a way this section ties in with the effective theory picture we use to introduce the Higgs mechanism: the obvious requirements to include massive gauge bosons in an effective electroweak gauge theory leads us towards the Standard Model Higgs boson only step by step, and at any of these steps we could have stopped and postulated some alternative ultraviolet completion of our theory.